Spectral decomposition and high-accuracy Greens functions: Overcoming the Nyquist-Shannon limit via complex-time Krylov expansion

-We simulated the model at the critical point $J=1$, i.e., there are gapless spinon excitations, which challenge typical Krylov expansion schemes.
-To faithfully study the effect of the correction term, we set the system size to $L=16$ spins, which can be solved numerically exactly.
-We computed the~\gls{DSF} $A(k,\omega) = -\frac{1}{\pi}\operatorname{Im} G_{zz}(k,\omega)$, which requires the Greens function
+The model is critical, i.e., there are gapless spinon excitations challenging most Krylov expansion schemes.
+To faithfully study the effect of incorporating the contributions $K^T_{AB}(\omega)$, we set the system size to $L=16$ spins, which can be solved numerically exactly.
+We computed the~\gls{DSF} $A(k,\omega) = -\frac{1}{\pi}\operatorname{Im} G_{zz}(k,\omega)$, where